MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/customize-codespaces.md

 ## Port forwarding

 GitHub Codespaces provides access to the applications and services running in the remote environments by means of port forwarding.
 By default, no ports are forwarded for security concerns.
-However, there are several ways to open ports in a codespace.
+However, you can specify certain ports to open in a codespace.

 ### Configure port forwarding

-If there are one or more ports that should be forwarded by default for a given repository, that can be configured in *devcontainer.json* with the `forwaredPorts` property.
+If there are one or more ports that should be forwarded by default for a given repository, that can be configured in *devcontainer.json* with the `forwardPorts` property.

 * `forwardPorts` - A port or array of ports that should be automatically forwarded locally when the environment is running.